aldebaran/qibuild/doc/tutos/beginner/cmake/installing_data.rst

   qi_install_data(share/foo/foo.data SUBFOLDER foo)

-Please note: how to make sure that the foo executable is able to find the foo.data file is out of the scope of this documentation
+Please note: how to make sure that the foo executable is able to find the foo.data file is out of the scope of this documentation.

+A more in-depth tutorial on installation is availabe here:
+:ref:`cmake-installing`